Malte311/PdagExtendability/README.md

 The benchmarking framework contains efficient algorithms for extending (causal) graphs and more than 1000 exemplary input graph instances.

+More precisely, algorithms solving the following two problems are provided:
+1. Given any partially directed graph _G_, compute a consistent DAG extension for _G_ if _G_ admits such an extension, otherwise return a negative answer (Extension Problem).
+2. Given any partially directed graph _G_, compute the set of **all** consistent DAG extensions for _G_ (Enumeration Problem).

 ## Usage
 In order to run the benchmarks, download the repository first.
 The benchmarks can be started directly from the terminal via